saikirananumalla/VideoCaptioning/README.md

 # Dense Video Captioning with Bi-modal Transformer
-Do all the training and evaluation on google colab Reference : https://v-iashin.github.io/bmt
+Do all the training and evaluation on google colab.

+Reference : https://v-iashin.github.io/bmt
 ## Summary